Nonlinear Classical Fields: Nonlinear pionic field

+We do ordinarily - the nucleus is quantum system where the point-like nucleons are moving in classical fields.

+For description of the nucleon moving in the external field the Dirac equation is relevant.

-The Dirac equation initially was grounded on Clifford algebra and for inclusion of interaction between the fermion and a field which has any algebraic structure the problems did not appear.
-The equation for wave function of nucleon in pionic field is following
+The Dirac equation initially was grounded on Clifford algebra and for inclusion of the interaction between the fermion and the field with any algebraic structure the problems do not appear.
+The equation for wave function of the nucleon in pionic field is following

 For stationary states with energy ${E}$ the equation for upper part of wave function is